 Hot Shops Art Center – Located in NoDo (North Downtown), Hot Shops multi-level building is home to galleries and working spaces of more than 80 artists of every imaginable medium.
-Time your visit during the free May and December open houses and see demonstrations like glass blowing.
+Time your visit during the free early spring and December open houses and see demonstrations like glass blowing.
 1301 Nicholas St.

 Great Plains Black History Museum – Located in North Omaha on historic 24th Street, the museum preserves the contributions and achievements of African Americans throughout middle America.
 2221 N. 24th St.

-Joslyn Art Museum – Joslyn Art Museum is always free.
+**CLOSED FOR RENOVATIONS**Joslyn Art Museum – Joslyn Art Museum is always free.
 If you have younger children, don’t skip the hands-on room Art Works in the basement.
 Occasionally, a touring exhibition may have a ticket fee.
 There is also a sculpture garden and children’s garden that you should check out (you can walk in the fountain!).
 2200 Dodge St.